Audio Input

 > Use this file to discover all available pages before exploring further.

-# STT Input Audio Encodings
+# Audio Input

-When sending raw (PCM) audio for speech-to-text transcription, specify the encoding and sample rate as query parameters since they cannot be detected from the audio data itself.
+When sending raw (PCM) audio for realtime speech-to-text transcription, specify the encoding and sample rate as query parameters since they cannot be detected from the audio data itself.

-## Reference
+## API Reference

 <ParamField query="encoding" type="string">